Reneilwe-Kutlwano/TimeManagementAppTask2/README.md

    Windows NT 4.0.
 3. Microsoft visual studio 2019 version 16.9.4.
 4. Microsoft.NET framework version 4.8.04084..
-5. Windows presentation framework.
+5. ASP.NET Framework.
-6. Class library(WPF.NET Framework).
+6. Class library(.NET Framework).
 7. SQL server management studio 2019.

 #### ============RUNNING OF THE PROJECT===================
-1. Download the zipped folder(TimeManagementApp.zip)
+1. Download the zipped folder(Time Management POE.zip)
 2. In the file explorer unzip the zipped file by extracting it.
 3. Open the unzipped file.
-4. Click the TimeManagementApp file to open it.
+4. Click the Time Management POE file to open it.
-5. Open the folder that says TimeManagementApp.Sln.
+5. Open the folder that says Time Management POE.Sln.
 6. Visual studio 2019 will open now.
-7. Once the project is open in visual studio go to server explorer on the left hand side, under data connections click on the data connection called laptop-  d2phaf11.userDeatails to open the connection.
+7. Once the project is open in visual studio go to server explorer on the left hand side, under data connections click on the data connection called userDeatails_20111588ConnectionString (Time Management Poe) to open the connection.
 There should be a green plug next to the connection to illustrate it is connected.
-8. Go to the MainWindow.xaml.cs and click the green button called start on the visual studio toolbar to run the program.
+8. Go to the WelcomePage.aspx and click the green button called start on the visual studio toolbar to run the program.
-9. The programme starts with a login page the redirect you to window 1 it will also ask you to input data.
+9. The programme starts with a login page then redirect you to DaySetAsidePage.aspx it will also ask you to input data.

 #### =============CONTRIBUTORS + SOURCES===================
 1. Reneilwe-Kutlwano Motlhabi.
 2. https://www.geeksforgeeks.org/.
 3. Troelsen, A. and Japikse, P. 2017.
 Pro C# 7 with .NET and .NET Core.
 8th ed.
 Minnesota and Ohio: Andrew and Philip.
 4. https://www.tutorialsteacher.com/csharp/csharp-tuple.
+5. Prajapati, V. 2016.
+Create a simple event reminder app using ASP.NET web form.
+C# Corner, 5 May 2016.
+[Online].
+Available at: https://www.c-sharpcorner.com/article/create-a-simple-event-reminder-app-using-Asp-Net-webform/.
+[Accessed 12 November 2021].